EnriqueMoran/hanziapp/README.md

 The container stores the database file inside a named Docker volume (`hanzi_db`) mounted at `/data`.
 The backend reads the path from the `DB_PATH` environment variable (default `/data/hanzi.db`) so the data persists across restarts.
+When the service starts it automatically creates any missing tables in the database.

 The database file is not kept in version control.
 To create it from `data.json`, run: